Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-We next perform 3 Levenberg-Marquardt minimization fits allowing the shape parameters ($R_{xx}$, $R_{yy}$ , $R_{xy}$) and the normalization to be fitted, holding the centroid ($x_0, y_0$), Sersic index $n$, and sky constant.
+We next perform 3 Levenberg-Marquardt minimization fits allowing the shape parameters ($R_{xx}$, $R_{yy}$ , $R_{xy}$) and the normalization to be fitted, holding the centroid ($x_0, y_0$), S\'ersic index $n$, and sky constant.
 In these fits, the index $n$ is set to the minimum value previously calculated as well as values halfway to the next, and previous, values in the grid above.
 E.g., if the minimum fitted index value is 3.0, then the LMM fits are performed using $n$ = 2.5, 3.0, 3.5.
-The resulting $\chi^2$ values are then used to perform quadratid interpolation to find the index $n$ which produces the locally minium $\chi^2$ value.
+The resulting $\chi^2$ values are then used to perform quadratic interpolation to find the index $n$ which produces the locally minimum $\chi^2$ value.
 Finally, this best-fit index value is held constant while Levenberg-Marquardt minimization is used to find the best fit values of all other parameters.
+Sources for which a convolved galaxy model fit was successful have the flag bit \code{PM_SOURCE_MODE_EXTENDED_FIT} set.